AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: RSRP Calculation from CRS

 where $\mathsf{G}_{\rm bs}(\theta)$, $\mathsf{G}_{\rm uav}(\theta)$, $\lambda$ denote the Tx antenna gain, the Rx antenna gain, and the wave-length, respectively, $\theta_r$ represents ground reflection angle, $\Delta\tau$ indicates the phase difference between two paths, and $\Gamma(\theta_r)$ denotes the ground reflection coefficient that is dependent on the material on the ground.
 In addition, $d_{\rm 3D}$, $r_1$, $r_2$ respectively represent the LoS distance from Tx to Rx, the distance from Tx to the ground of the ground reflection path, and the distance from the ground to the Rx of the ground reflection path.
 The fitted curves from the different heights of RSRP measurements are shown in Fig.~\ref{fig:RSRP_PL}.
-It is observed that the fitted path loss curves follow the measured RSRP property for all height measurements.
-We also observe that the RSRP fluctuation from the ground reflected signal in the two-ray path loss model clearly is captured in 30~m height, while the fluctuation is small in 70~m and 90~m heights.
+It is observed that the fitted path loss curves follow the measured RSRP for all heights.
+We also observe that the RSRP fluctuation from the ground reflected signal in the two-ray path loss model is captured clearly in 30~m height, while the fluctuation is small in 70~m and 90~m heights.
 This is because higher height reduces Tx and Rx antenna gains of the ground reflection path.
+Similar modeling and analysis can also be carried out to characterize the reference symbol received quality (RSRQ) measurements in LTE.